silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/Sylva/Bind.md

 obj <= HYPER_PARAM.bind_relaxation_factor * obj_min
 ```

 We also make the problem a satisfaction problem instead of minimization problem.
-It means that we will obtain a list of solutions that satisfy the above constraint.
+It means that we will obtain a list of solutions that satisfy the above constraints.
 The solutions are not guaranteed to be optimal, but they are guaranteed to be within a certain range of the optimal solution.
 We then order the solutions by the cost function and return the top N solutions.
 The N is also a hyper parameter that can be set by the user.